Nolandos/blog-app/README.md

 # blog-app
 MERN blog app.
-You number of entries, add new post or edit existing.
+You can see list of all entries, add new post or edit existing.
 If you want, you can write a comment under selected post.
+You can get a random posts "for today".

 # Demo :
 App was deployed on Heroku server: